 Your introduction to our enchanting kingdom begins on a flight over the Himalayas into the lush green valley of Paro; truly one of the world’s most spectacular sights.
 Flying into Paro, Bhutan is a unique experience altogether.
 On your flight BY Druk Air during your flight, You will view the world’s highest, most majestic peaks and enjoy the view of the approaching valley with its primeval alpine forest, monasteries, temples and farmhouse nestled in splendid mountain isolation.
 On arrival to Paro you will be received by our representative, the tour guide, and driven to hotel, After Lunch On arrival to Paro

 visit : National Museum : National Musuem( TaDzong) This is once the Watch Tower for the RinpungDzong.
 It was converted into a NationalMuseum in 1968.
 It has many national treasures and a visit to the Museum will provide an excellent introduction to Bhutan and its history.
 The Ta Dzong stands on a promontory overlooking the Paro Valley.Paro Dzong: A flagstone path rises gradually from a beautiful wooden bridge with shingle roofing and abutted by two guard houses, to the dzong.

-Morning: Visit Paro weekend market where most of the farmers sell their vegetableDrive to Thimphu, the capital city, in the next one hour Drive From Paro to Thimphu takes about an hour follows the Paro river till its confluence with the Thimphu river from which point you will take the road along the Thimphu river valley till the capital city of Thimphu
+Morning: Visit Paro weekend market where most of the farmers sell their vegetableDrive to Thimphu, the capital city, in the next one-hour Drive From Paro to Thimphu takes about an hour follows the Paro river till its confluence with the Thimphu river from which point you will take the road along the Thimphu river valley till the capital city of Thimphu.

-The Arts and Craft school (Zorig Chusum)Visit the Indigenous hospital, Traditional Medicine Centre which includes an herbal medicine
+The Arts and Craft school (Zorig Chusum)Visit the Indigenous hospital, Traditional Medicine Centre which includes a herbal medicine.

 Drive 30 minutes to Dodena to where you can see view of Cheri Monastery was built in 1620 present the monastery is one of the main retreat centers and a popular pilgrimage site in the country.
 You can also see the beautiful painting of Guru on the rock.